Top 11 Jump Rope Tips for Success

 Over time, good posture will become second nature, allowing you to focus more on your performance and less on correcting your form.

-5. Hand and wrist movement
+5. Jump rope hand and wrist movement

 Use your wrists to turn the rope, not your arms.
 Small, quick movements will help maintain a steady rhythm and conserve energy.